matuzo/HTMHell/hell/adventcalendar/2025/18/index.md

 There are other aspects of wonkiness that may occur.
 Keep a watch for these too!

+- **Heading text that doesn't make sense.** The heading text should describe and introduce the content that follows it.
 - **No headings at all on the page.** There's probably some text that should be a heading.
 - **`<h1>` shenanigans: no `<h1>` element, or multiple `<h1>` elements.** Just one `<h1>` element, please!
 It should describe the topic or purpose of page.
 - **Skipped heading levels**, for example: jumping from an `<h2>` element to an `<h4>` element.
 Keep the nesting and order correct: `<h3>` elements for subsections of a section with an `<h2>` heading.